souvikinator/notion-to-md/docs/notion-to-md/content/docs/v4/concepts/renderer-plugin/block-transformer.md

 4. **Context Usage**
    - Leverage the full context object for advanced transformations
-   - Use utility methods like `processRichText` for consistent formatting
+   - Use utility methods like `transformRichText` for consistent formatting
    - Access metadata and page properties when needed